Last Updated on March 18, 2025

 Sternum

 The sternum is the anterior anchor of the thoracic cage.
-It an elongated and fat bone that consists of the following part
+It is an elongated and fat bone that consists of the following part

-- Manubrium
+- manubrium

-- Body
+- body

-- Xiphoid process
+- xiphoid process

 The manubrium is the wide superior part of the sternum.
 It has a shallow, U-shaped upper border called the jugular or suprasternal notch that can be easily palpated at the neck base, between two medial ends of clavicle.

-On either side at the superolateral margin, the manubrium has a notch for clavicle.
-It is called clavicular notch and the site of the sternoclavicular joint
+On either side at the superolateral margin, the manubrium has a notch for the clavicle.
+It is called the clavicular notch and the site of the sternoclavicular joint.
+The first ribs also attach to the manubrium on either site.

 The body of the sternum refers to its elongated central part of the sternum.
 The manubrium and body join together at an angle, called the sternal angle

+The second rib attaches to the sternum at the sternal angle.
 This rib is the first to be palpated on examination as the first rib is behind the clavicle.

 The sternal angle and second rib are important landmarks for the counting of ribs.